 Our results of operations are affected by new housing activity in the United States.
-In 2013, total housing starts increased 18%, to 0.9 million, but were still below the Historical Average of approximately 1.5 million.
-Based on the current level of housing activity and industry forecasts, we expect new housing activity could continue to increase into 2014, though still remain below the Historical Average.
+In 2014, total housing starts increased 9%, to 1.0 million, but were still below the Historical Average of approximately 1.4 million.
+Based on the current level of housing activity and industry forecasts, we expect new housing activity could continue to increase into 2015, though still remain below the Historical Average.

 We anticipate that fluctuations from period to period will continue in the future.
-Our first and fourth quarters are generally adversely affected by winter weather patterns in the Northeast, Midwest and Northwest, which typically result from seasonal decreases in levels of construction activity in these areas.
+Our results in the first and fourth quarters are generally adversely affected by winter weather patterns in the Northeast, Midwest and Northwest, typically due to seasonal decreases in levels of construction activity in these areas.
 Because much of our overhead and expenses remain relatively fixed throughout the year, our operating profits also tend to be lower during the first and fourth quarters.
 In addition, other weather patterns, such as hurricane season in the Southeast region of the United States during the third and fourth quarters, can have an adverse impact on our results in a particular period.

 We depend on cash flow from operating activities and funds available under our secured credit facility to finance seasonal working capital needs, capital expenditures and any acquisitions that we may undertake.
 We typically generate cash from working capital reductions in the fourth quarter of the year and build working capital during the first quarter in preparation for our second and third quarters.
 Our working capital requirements are generally greatest in the second and third quarters, reflecting the seasonal nature of our business.
 The second and third quarters are also typically our strongest operating quarters, largely due to more favorable weather throughout many of our markets compared to the first and fourth quarters.
 We maintain significant inventories to meet the rapid delivery requirements of our customers and to enable us to obtain favorable pricing, delivery and service terms with our suppliers.
-At December 31, 2013 and 2012, inventories and accounts receivable in the aggregate constituted approximately 73% and 70% of our total assets, respectively.
+At December 31, 2014 and 2013, inventories and accounts receivable in the aggregate constituted approximately 74% and 73% of our total assets, respectively.
 We closely monitor operating expenses and inventory levels during seasonally affected periods and, to the extent possible, manage variable operating costs to minimize the seasonal effects on our profitability.